 Tail rubs are painful and unsightly, but a tail guard can protect the top of the tail from bumps and rubs.
 Alyse from Hastilow USA Saddlery shared, “We always recommend using a tail guard over top of a tail wrap to ensure the entire coccyx is protected.”

-One of the best brands to use is the Prolite Tail Guard available from Hastilow USA.
+One of the best brands to use is the Prolite Tail Guard.
 The foam used in this product absorbs and disperses pressure and impact, which cushions and protects the dock of the tail and bone.
-We should mention that Hastilow USA specializes in saddle fitting for English riders.
-If you are interested in learning more about this impressive company, check out another one of our articles where they shared their knowledge on proper saddle care.

 If you are traveling a long distance, it is a good idea to provide both hay and water for your horse during the course of the trip.
 Dr. Hannah Mueller of the Cedarbrook Veterinary Care in Snohomish, Washington recommends a hay bag for each horse during travel.
 You should consider a slow feeder type of bag to minimize choking if your horse tends to scarf down his food.